Issue snapshot - Qualification requirements for non-electing church plans under IRC Section 401(a)

 The election is made under Treas.
 Reg.
 Section 1.410(d)-1(c) by filing a statement to that effect either (i) with an annual return (Form 5500) or (ii) with a request for a determination letter under IRC Section 401(a).
 Once such an election is made, it is irrevocable with respect to that plan.

-Qualification requirements NOT applicable to non-electing church plans
+Qualification requirements not applicable to non-electing church plans

 The starting place to determine the qualification requirements for non-electing church plans is the flush paragraph at the end of IRC Section 401(a).
 The flush language is found immediately after IRC Section 401(a)(37).
 Under that text, certain plans to which IRC Section 411 does not apply are not subject to the following sections of the IRC: